flrgh/lsq/README.md

 > EOF
 $ chmod u+x lsq/queries/broken.post
 ```

+(This doesn't have to be a shell script.
+You could write a post-processing script in python/ruby/perl--whatever you want)

 Now the output of your query is written out to that script:
 ```